christopher5106/christopher5106.github.io/_posts/2015-09-23-roi-max-pooling-and-shareable-layers-fast-and-accurate-deeplearning-nets.markdown

 #Training set

-I will feed the data layer with extracted rectangles images, and for each rectangle, the label and the rectangle coordinates x, y, w and o.
+I will feed the data layer with extracted rectangles, and for each rectangle, the label and the rectangle coordinates x, y, w and o.
 Since order is preserved, I can simply add 4 new *repeated* fields to the **caffe::Datum** message format :

     message Datum {
       optional int32 channels = 1;